- Helping Clients with Their Legal Challenges for over 30 Years

-In Florida, you are uttering a forged document if you passed, offered, or made use of a forged document with the knowledge that it was forged and intended to defraud or injure an entity or person.
-One of the most common examples of uttering a forged instrument is signing another person's name on a document such as a check.
+Uttering a forged document occurs when a person passes, offers, or made use of a forged document with the knowledge that it was forged and intended to defraud or injure an entity or person.
 Often times, the person who provides the forged instrument is not even the person who made it but is being promised a portion of the money or goods that are received.
+One of the most common examples of uttering a forged instrument is signing another person’s name on a document such as a check.

 The only intent required in uttering a forged instrument is the intent to injure or defraud.
 This means that it is not necessary that the intended victim was actually defrauded, only that the forged document was presented to that victim.
 An example of this would be a bank discovering a check had been forged.
 Even if the bank does not cash the check, the prosecution will say that the crime was still committed because the forged check had been presented to the bank with the intent to be cashed, therefore defrauding the bank.